hschroefl/graph_dms/README.md

 Just started this project and did almost no changes.

-In case of any questions - feel free to contact h.schroefl@farbpfeil.de
+In case of any questions - feel free to contact hschroefl@gmail.com